 Causes and effects of differences in health status

-The project will look both at the causes and effects of differences in health status.
+The project looked both at the causes and effects of differences in health status.
 What do we know about the extent of these differences and their development?
 What do we know about the factors that determine health differences?
 What scope is there to influence those factors?
 And what does this imply for policy?
 To what extent could national and/or local health policy reduce the health differences?
 And what consequences could be drawn, in case health differences might not be reduces any further.
 Might this require adjustments in other policy domains such as housing, work and income?